tisztamo/Junior/prompt.md

 Fix the following issue!

-The tailwind config path should be relative to the postcss config file, not the working dir.
-Also remove unused imports!
+The postcss config path should be relative to the vite config file, not the working dir.
+Use dirname, they are in the same dir

 # Output Format